Robyn Punko

 One of my favorite parts of what I do is hearing from you.
 Whether you're a job seeker, a career changer, or navigating burnout in your current role, your questions are what inspire me to show up, share my insight, and keep this conversation real.

-Every month, I’ll answer one reader-submitted question; candidly, compassionately, and from the lens of 20+ years in recruiting, coaching, and career strategy.
+Every month, I’ll spotlight one reader-submitted question; candidly, compassionately, and from the lens of 20+ years in recruiting, coaching, and career strategy.
 Nothing is off-limits: resumes, interviews, growth, layoffs, salary talk, rejections, mindset shifts… whatever’s on your mind.

 Want More???